falkr/ttm4115/pages/prep-setup.md

 * [Read about Learning Goals](learning-goals.html)
 * [Read about Reflection](learning-reflection.html)

-As a dry-run, we will do a RAT during the next class.
+To get familiar with all procedures we will do a RAT during the next class.